Sleepw4lker/PSCertificateEnrollment/README.md

 It supports Renewal Mode by passing an X509Certificate Object either via the Pipeline or the `-SigningCertificate` Argument.
 The Certificate must have a private Key, and be issued from the same CA as the new one.

-It supports SSL, but doesnt use it by default (not necessary as sensitive Data is protected anyway).
+It supports SSL, but doesnt use it by default (not necessary as sensitive data is protected on protocol-level).

 It should work with any server-side SCEP implementation, but was explicitly tested with: